 Digital controls: Frigidaire calls it their Ready-Select controls, but really it’s just a digital readout and control panel.

-It’s got all of the controls that you expect: fan speed, timer controls, even warning lights for when you need to replace your filter and when you need to change the water bucket.
+It’s got all the controls you expect, like fan speed, timer controls, and even warning lights for when you need to replace your filter and when you need to change the water bucket.

-You can set the humidity to a desired level and this dehumidifier will work to get it down to that point and then shut itself off.
+You can set the humidity to the desired level, and this garage dehumidifier will work to get it down to that point and then shut itself off.

-This isn’t a radical new feature.
-Dehumidifiers have had something like it for years.
-But I like when it’s simply implemented and simple to use, like it is here.
+This isn’t a radical, new feature.
+In fact, dehumidifiers have had something like it for years.
+But I like when it’s implemented well and simple to use like it is here.

-Energy Efficiency: Like air conditioners, dehumidifiers use a lot of energy, so its important to get one that’s as easy on your electric bill as possible.
+Energy Efficiency: Like air conditioners, garage dehumidifiers use a lot of energy.
+So getting one that’s as easy on your electric bill as possible is essential.

 If you look at the three Frigidaire dehumidifiers, power usage varies wildly between the three models.
 The 70-pint model uses a whopping 740 watts at full power.
-The 50-pint FFAD5033R1 that I bought still uses 530 watts at full power which is above the average for dehumidifiers in it’s class.
+The 50-pint FFAD5033R1 that I bought still uses 530 watts at full strength, which is above the average for dehumidifiers in its class.

-It’s super quiet: My parents had a dehumidifier when I was growing up and I distinctly remember it sounding like a jet engine.
-You couldn’t watch TV with it on because you couldn’t hear anything that was going on.
+It’s super quiet: My parents had a dehumidifier when I was growing up, and I distinctly remember it sounding like a jet engine.
+You couldn’t watch TV with it on because you couldn’t hear anything.

 So I was really pleasantly surprised when this one was about as quiet as a refrigerator.
-You can definitely have it going when you’re working in your garage and still listen to music in the background.
+You can have it running while working in your garage and still listen to music in the background.

-Side hose outlet: Depending on how you have your garage set up, this may be something you really like, or something you don’t.
+Side drain hose outlet: Depending on your garage layout, this may be something you like.

-The side hose outlet lets me still see the digital control panel without moving the unit, while keeping the hose close enough to the door so it drips directly outside.
+The side hose outlet lets me still see the digital control panel without moving the unit while simultaneously keeping the hose close enough to the door so it drips directly outside.

-It’s not perfect, but it does offer a “set it and forget it” kind of environment.
+It’s not perfect, but it offers a “set it and forget it” environment.